johnduarte/asc-jumpbox/README.md

 1. You are currently connected to the Phobos network.
 2. Your Phobos credentials have been sourced in the current shell session (e.g. `source $HOME/openrc`).
+3. You have the python dependencies installed in a virtualenv.

 ## What does this do?
 This set of playbooks perform the following: